thurstinn/RP5-Console/README.md

 Follow the truth table on the Main Board/USB schematic for normal operation: (Switch 1-4 = low, low, low, high)

+Turn the trimming resistor (R68) just over half way.
+If turned much more it could damage the speakers

 Set manual power switch to on postition and keep it there

 Use WinSCP or SSH Terminal to: